CaseyNguyen/Stax/README.md

 Stax is a mobile budgeting application built for Android and iOS.
 It is simple to use and allows you to track income and expenses with ease.
 Most importantly, I intend to release this for free.

+It will be released on the Google Play store here: https://play.google.com/store/apps/details?id=com.casey.budge.

 ## Design

 I'm not very good at budgeting, and I've used many applications to attempt to remedy this issue.
 I have enjoyed aspects of these apps, so accompanied with some true budgeting knowledge, and wanted to make a really easy app to budget with.
 I identified several user-related issues with apps that I have had in the past which led me to give up use of it.
 This includes: